reedes/vim-one/README.markdown

 # Features

-Inspired by [Derek Wyatt’s][dw] “[One Vim ... just one][ov]” video, this rewrite of the [mvim][mv] script enhances the use of Vim when invoked from the command line.
+Inspired by [Derek Wyatt’s][dw] “[One Vim ... just one][ov]” video, this rewrite of the [mvim][mv] script builds on Vim’s `+clientserver` capability to better manage remote server sessions.

 _onevim’s_ features:

-* Launcher to invoke Vim in any of its various startup modes (gui, console, etc.)
+* Command line launch script to invoke Vim in any of its various startup modes (gui, console, etc.)
 * From the command line, load a file into a split or tab
 * Manages single server instance by default, avoiding the inadvertent creation of multiple forked gui instances
 * Supports multiple servers through the `--servername {name}` option
 * Attempting to load a file that is already present in another server instance will bring the latter to the foreground

 ## Requirements

 Currently requires a recent version of Vim built with `+clientserver`

+Note that this plugin was developed and tested on Mac OS X. See the ‘future development’ section below for support under Linux and Windows.

 ## Installation